-A: Students must be accepted into BOTH components in order to be accepted into the program.
-Prospective students must contact a sport partner AND apply for the academic component of the program.
+Students must be accepted into BOTH components in order to be accepted into the program.
+Prospective students must contact a recognized sport partner AND apply for the academic component of the program.
 Make sure to plan ahead.
-If you are in doubt, send a message to us at sport- etudes@lbpearson.ca before applying to the program.
+Send a message to us at sport-etudes@lbpearson.ca if you are unsure or need more information before applying to the program.